-ERHSCP Children First Education Services Educational Psychology
+Education Services Educational Psychology

-The service supports increased school attendance and helps pupils with a care history engage with their school and education opportunities.
-Staff work closely with parents and carers too to assist them nurture their child's learning in the widest sense with a focus on emotional wellbeing as well as knowledge and skills.
+The service supports increased school attendance and helps pupils with a care history engage with their school.
+Staff work closely with parents and carers to assist them to nurture their child's learning in the widest sense with a focus on emotional wellbeing as well as knowledge and skills.
 Over 100 children and young people have accessed the service over the last five years with evaluation rates high.
 Annual reporting to the Scottish Government is in place in line with grant funding conditions.